 Occupational Therapy at SMBS is provided at a universal, targeted and specialist level within the school.

-The school works in collaboration with Westminster Training & Outreach Service Occupational Therapy Team to provide Occupational Therapy (OT) at a targeted and specialist level within the school.
+The school works in collaboration with Westminster Training & Outreach Service Occupational Therapy Team to provide Occupational Therapy (OT) at a targeted and specialist level within the school and we have an Occupational Therapist in school 2 days a week to support and develop our whole school offer.

 Many of the OT strategies which address attention and concentration and social interaction cross over with the SALT strategies and interventions embedded within the school’s universal approach and/or interventions and approaches that our school-based team SALT team is trained in and best placed to deliver.